- How to Get Here

 Thursdays – 10:00 AM – 8:30 PM

-Please note: the Museum will be closed Martin Luther King Day, President’s Day, Memorial Day, July 4, Labor Day, Columbus Day, Thanksgiving Day and Christmas Day, and at 3 PM on Thanksgiving, Christmas, and New Year’s eves.
+Please note: the Museum will be closed Martin Luther King Day, President’s Day, Memorial Day, July 4, Labor Day, Columbus Day, Thanksgiving Day and Christmas Day, and at 3 PM on July 3 and on Thanksgiving, Christmas, and New Year’s eves.

 Members – Free